larakits/docs/billing.md

 The sub-plan name will be shown as `$99/Single Site`.

 ### [Defining Yearly Plan](#defining-yearly-plan)
-You may define yearly plan by simply calling `yearly` method:
+You may define your yearly plan by simply calling `yearly` method:

 ```
 Larakits::plan('Pro', 'yearly-pro')